wraith13/wandbox-vscode/README.md

 This extension contributes the following settings:

-* `wandbox.defaultSerer`: default wandbox server url
+* `wandbox.defaultServer`: default wandbox server url
 * `wandbox.autoOpenShareUrl`: when make a share url, auto open it
 * `wandbox.languageCompilerMapping`: set compiler by language
 * `wandbox.extensionCompilerMapping`: set compiler by file extension